josue130/GameRating/README.md

 - GraphQL

 ## Technical Highlights
 Developed using ASP.NET Core Minimal APIs, providing a streamlined, high-performance design that is both scalable and easy to maintain.
+The application includes advanced features such as filtering and pagination for efficient data handling, and it also supports GraphQL, offering flexible and optimized data queries.

+## API Documentation
+The API use Swagger, allowing users to explore, test, and understand all available endpoints interactively.
+Run the API to access the Swagger UI and view each endpoint in detail including request parameters, responses, and example usage.

 ## How to Run
 1. Clone the repository.